awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress-aml-2022.md

 1. Save the file and exit your text editor\.

-**To install the PHP graphics drawing library on Amazon Linux 2**
+**To install the PHP graphics drawing library on Amazon Linux 2022**
 The GD library for PHP enables you to modify images\.
 Install this library if you need to crop the header image for your blog\.
 The version of phpMyAdmin that you install might require a specific minimum version of this library \(for example, version 7\.2\)\.

-Use the following command to install the PHP graphics drawing library on Amazon Linux 2\.
+Use the following command to install the PHP graphics drawing library on Amazon Linux 2022\.
 For example, if you installed php7\.2 from amazon\-linux\-extras as part of installing the LAMP stack, this command installs version 7\.2 of the PHP graphics drawing library\.

 ```
-[ec2-user ~]$ sudo yum install php-gd
+[ec2-user ~]$ sudo dnf install php-gd
 ```

 To verify the installed version, use the following command:

 ```
-[ec2-user ~]$ sudo yum list installed | grep php-gd
+[ec2-user ~]$ sudo dnf list installed | grep php-gd
 ```

 The following is example output: